 - Morning people (“larks”) who prefer going to bed and waking earlier

 - Evening people (“owls”) who prefer a later bedtime and later rising time

 - Intermediates (“hummingbirds”) who tend to stay in the middle

 Interestingly, your chronotype also influences appetite, exercise, health, and core body temperature.
-Since 2018, Gene Food has helped thousands of people find out their genetic chronotype by scoring raw genetic data.

 Do our chronotypes change over time?

 Generally, most children have an early chronotype.
 Beginning in adolescence, the chronotype becomes later which has led to the assumption that teenagers are lazy because have difficulty waking up in the mornings, when in fact, it’s a change in their biological clock that is occurring.